uofuseismo/umps/README.md

 # Compiling

+Currently, the software has only been used on Ubuntu20.
+I anticipate there will be no issues for using later flavors of Ubuntu.
+However, you may find it difficult to switch to other operating systems since they may have minimal to non-existant C++20 support.
+For these instances I recommend installing and using the latest LLVM compiler suite.

-Prior to attempting to compile the software you must clear the following dependencies
+Regardless, prior to attempting to compile the software you must clear the following dependencies

 ## Prerequisites